revou-fsse-3/module-4-isnendyankp/README.md

 # About Project

-This project learn create simple multiple step form with vitereact form typescript and this project also using tailwindcss, formik & yup validation. test
+This project learn create Multiple Page with vitereact form typescript and this project also using tailwindcss, formik & yup validation.

+## Task

+1. Create 3 Pages: Register, Login & Category Page.
+- Category have: seet list category, save category, update category, delete category.
+2. Make sure all form category have validation.
+3. Please use ui library, any form library and yup.

 ## link project